BeginMan/webchat/README.md

 Tornado-Redis-Chat
 ==================

-A mutli-room chat application based on Tornado and Redis
+A multi-room chat application based on Tornado and Redis

-This is an example of a mutli-room chat application based on the asynchronous web framework [Tornado](http://www.tornadoweb.org/).
-It uses [Redis Pup/Sub](http://redis.io/topics/pubsub) feature as a message queue to distribute chat messages to multiple instances in a mutli-process setup.
-This way you can run this application in mutliple instances behind a load balancer like [ninx](http://nginx.org/).
+This is an example of a multi-room chat application based on the asynchronous web framework [Tornado](http://www.tornadoweb.org/).
+It uses [Redis Pup/Sub](http://redis.io/topics/pubsub) feature as a message queue to distribute chat messages to multiple instances in a multi-process setup.
+This way you can run this application in multiple instances behind a load balancer like [ninx](http://nginx.org/).
 It uses [brukva](https://github.com/evilkost/brukva) as asynchronous Redis client.
 Client-Server communication is based on [websockets](http://www.tornadoweb.org/en/stable/websocket.html).